-A majority will agree that plants disease is a severe problem that causes excellent damages to plants.
+A majority will agree that plant disease is a severe problem that causes excellent damage to plants.
 Plants' diseases are caused by disease fungi that can thrive in a plant's body.
 Numerous ways enable one to tell that a plant is affected by a plant's disease.
 These ways are broadly categorized into one group called symptoms.
 A variety of symptoms will show the extent of the infections and thus can determine the most suitable measure to combat the supposed infection.
 These symptoms could either be: rusts, wilting, moldy coatings, blotches, rot, and scabs.

 As said earlier, this is a serious problem and could end up ruining your whole garden when not addressed effectively.
-In this regard, being in a position of dealing with these disease-causing organisms calls for prior knowledge on how they can infect your crops.
+In this regard, being in a position to deal with these disease-causing organisms calls for prior knowledge on how they can infect your crops.
 These circumstances/environment favors their existence, among many other factors.
 For starters, being able to deal with this problem effectively entails having the capacity to identify the crops that can resist the disease-causing organisms.
-That implies that whatever you are planting must be disease-resistant: this will ensure that you have reduced disease infection cases.
+That implies that whatever you are planting must be disease-resistant: this will ensure you have reduced disease infection cases.

 If you notice the presence of these organisms, there are several steps to take to control their resultant problems.
-Identifying that your garden has fungal-related problems controlling your garden's moisture level will help reduce the growth of these organisms.
+Identifying that your garden has fungal-related problems and controlling your garden's moisture level will help reduce the growth of these organisms.
 More specifically, reducing the moisture level and controlling air circulation, usually by disposing of infected parts of a plant.
 It is worth noting that certain instances require more advanced techniques.
-Depending on the extent of the infection, you could opt for fungicidal spray.
+Depending on the extent of the infection, you could opt for a fungicidal spray.